Get insider access

 Color gradients are when there are shades of similar colors displayed on the screen.
 If you're watching a movie with a sunset, the bottom of the sky will gradually go from yellow to orange and eventually become dark blue at the top.
 In each section, there are shades of similar colors, and we want to know how well the TV transitions between the shades.
 If you watch a sunset with your own eyes, you won't see any lines or banding, but you may see this on TVs.
 Having a TV with good gradient handling is important for watching HDR content because HDR requires a wider range of colors and more color depth.

 To test for gradient handling, we use a test video that transitions four colors from their darkest to most saturated shades, and a colorimeter measures the standard deviation.
 We take a photo of a test pattern to show what the gradients look like.
-We also check to see the TV's color depth and whether it accepts a 10-bit or 8-bit signal.
+We also check the TV's color depth and whether it accepts a 10-bit or 8-bit signal.

 Test results